logician22/energy-talking-points/src/pages/documents/tesla-loves-ev-subsidies.md

 - A common refrain from Elon is that people should definitely believe he is opposed to EV subsidies because Tesla, being superior to its competitors, would benefit if all the EV subsidies went away.

-    But if this is the case, why does Tesla keep lobbying for more subsidies?
+    But if this is the case, why does Tesla keep lobbying for more subsidies?[^8]
     ![Musk on X – Take away the subsidies](/img/musk-ev-subsidies-ii.jpg)

 * Elon Musk’s commentary about the recent cuts to EV subsidies in the “Big Beautiful Bill” would have you believe that EVs are no longer subsidized at all.

-    In reality, **EVs still receive massive direct and indirect subsidies via a complex web of federal and state policies.**
+    In reality, **EVs still receive massive direct and indirect subsidies via a complex web of federal and state policies.**[^9]
     ![Musk on X - Big Beautiful Bill energy subsidies](/img/musk-ev-subsidies-iii.jpg)

 - EV subsidies are so much further from dead than most people realize.